Inside the Optimizer: Row Goals In Depth

 All these cost estimates are based on the assumption that all rows are required.

-Hash Match
+Hash match

-As detailed in Iterators, Query Plans, and Why They Run Backwards, the Hash Match iterator starts by consuming all rows produced by its build input (the Product table) in order to build a hash table.
+As detailed in Iterators, Query Plans, and Why They Run Backwards, the Hash Match iterator starts by consuming all rows produced by its build input (the Product

+table) in order to build a hash table.
+This makes Hash Match a semi-blocking iterator.
+It can only start producing output rows once the build phase is complete.
 If we need only the first few rows from the query quickly, this join type may not be the optimal choice.

-Merge
+Merge join

+How quickly a merge join starts producing rows depends on whether any of its inputs need to be explicitly sorted.
 If the merge can acquire ordered rows on both inputs from an index or a prior operation without sorting, it can stream rows to its parent without a start-up delay.

+The Sort query plan iterator is always a blocking operation, since we canât know which row will sort first without examining them all.
 In the example query, the rows from the history table do need to be explicitly sorted, so a merge join would not be a good plan choice to get the first rows quickly:

-Nested Loops
+Nested loops

 Our third join option is Nested Loops, which is a generally a pipelined iterator.
 This means no start-up delay, and the first matching rows are returned quickly.
+Unfortunately, it also has the highest per-row estimated cost of the three physical join options.

 The Nested Loops iterator executes its inner (lower) input once for every row produced by its outer (top) input, making its overall cost proportional to the product of the number rows on its child inputs.
+By contrast, the hash and merge join strategies scan each of their inputs once, resulting in a cost which is proportional to the sum of the input rows.

-The TOP Clause
+The TOP

-Returning the first few rows produced by a query is a problem easily solved from the query-writer’s perspective: just add a TOP clause.
+Returning the first few rows produced by a query is a problem easily solved from the query-writerâs perspective: just add a TOP

 Imagine that we are just interested in seeing one row of output from our example query: